dpolishuk/android-gradle-plugin/readme.md

+I added simple NDK support.
+To use it just specify ndk.dir in local.properties of your project.

 ## What is this?

 A prototype Gradle plugin to build Android applications.
 This is intended to be used to explore how such a plugin